Welcome to the Dover Town Library!

 - Ancestry.com allows you to explore your personal history and family tree.
 Access is limited to within the library only.

-All library programs are supported and 100% paid for through the Friends of the Library, private donations and grants.
+Every library program is made possible because of financial support from the Friends of the Library, private donations and grants.
 Programming happens daily at the library and is an important part of library services.
 On any given day you can find something that may pique your interest or satisfy your curiosity.
-Programs stimulate dialogue and introduce ideas and culture for our community to explore, learn and enjoy, such as music and dancing, a food or financial series, and CAD design.
-Book Clubs provide stimulating discourse and Thursday Tea provides a chance to meet neighbors and play trivia.
-The “Creative” spaces geared for Adults and Teens provides a hands-on experience and introductions to multiple disciplines throughout the year.
-These areas offer a new approach to life-long learning by offering an opportunity for hands-on exploratory, experiential knowledge.
+Programs stimulate dialogue and introduce ideas and culture for our community to explore, learn and enjoy.
+Book Clubs provide stimulating discourse.
+“Learning and Explorative” spaces geared for Adults, Teens and Children provides hands-on experiences to multiple disciplines throughout the year.

 The Staff remains committed to our library’s mission of providing free open access to the world’s knowledge, information and culture.
 We are always pleased to assist with reader’s advisory, help pick out a great book, place a hold on a new title, or answer questions.
-We are a team of professionals dedicated to the community, as well as to our profession.
-To be recognized nationally for all we do makes us proud but our greatest achievement is hearing your praises, compliments and excitement when you walk through the doors.
+We are a team of professionals dedicated to the community.
 Every day we strive to build a meaningful collection of materials, to offer a variety of engaging programs and make the Dover Town Library a worthwhile destination for you and your family.